yvkam/acr-nfc-reader/README.md

-# ACR122U-reader-writer
+# ACR-NFC-Reader

-Here is a simple Java program to read/write Mifare RFID tags with an ACR122U device.
+Tool to read/write Mifare RFID tags with an ACR family device.
+Only ACR122U is supported.

 ### Features

   * Read/dump Mifare Classic tags
   * Write to Mifare Classic tags (block-wise)
-  * ACR122U compliant
+  * ACR122U compliant (only)
   * Supported tags: Mifare Classic 1K (only)
   * JRE 7.0 or later
-  * MIT Licensed

 ### Build